zemiak/slovakradio/README.md

 # :RADIO RTVS

-A totally unofficial RTVS (Radio and Television Slovakia) radio player for AppleTV 4.
+A totally unofficial Slovakia Radios radio player for AppleTV 4.

-Artwork has been taken from a SITA (Slovak Press Agency) and RTVS site.
+Artwork has been taken from a SITA (Slovak Press Agency), RTVS and respective radio sites.

 License: BSD